stefanovicnemanja/CV_nemanja/markdown.md

 ## Personal statement

-- Summary: [ДОРАДИ!!!] пример: A highly experienced and creative web developer with three years experience in a variety of exciting projects.
+Summary: [ДОРАДИ!!!] пример: A highly experienced and creative web developer with three years of experience in a variety of exciting projects.
 A level head and rational approach to problem solving combined with a passion for innovative and fresh ideas has led to a portfolio of impressive website solutions.
 Technically competent and industry aware means that each project is undertaken with the most up-to-date and relevant programming foundations available.
 A strong communicator with the ability to convey ideas clearly with an emphasis on client satisfaction.
-- Preferred position: Web developer

 A highly focused software developer with seven years’ experience in a variety of development and engineering positions.
 Organised, methodical and a keen eye for detail results in solid coding and trustworthy software programmes.
 Understanding client requirements and communicating the progress of projects are core values in achieving long lasting business relationships.

-- Exceptionally creative and dependable Entry Level Web Developer with a stellar customer service record and superb work ethic.
 Broadly and deeply knowledgeable in a wide variety of computer languages as well as the principles and techniques of website construction and maintenance.
 Highly adept at conveying complex technical information to a variety of professional and lay audiences in a clear and understandable manner.

+- Exceptionally creative and dependable Entry Level Web Developer with a stellar customer service record and superb work ethic.A level head and rational approach to problem solving combined with a passion for innovative and fresh ideas has led to a portfolio of impressive website solutions.
+Organised, methodical and a keen eye for detail results in solid coding and trustworthy software programmes.
+Understanding client requirements and communicating the progress of projects are core values in achieving long lasting business relationships.
+Preferred position: Web developer

 ## Work experience